Arghadwip/-DAO-Powered-Finance/README.md

 4. Push to the branch: `git push origin feature/your-feature`.
 5. Open a Pull Request.

----

-## 📜 License
-Distributed under the MIT License.
-See `LICENSE` for details.

----

 ## 🌟 Acknowledgements
 - [Hardhat](https://hardhat.org/) for Ethereum development.
 - [FastAPI](https://fastapi.tiangolo.com/) for backend APIs.